 More than 700 tons of gold are used in telecommunications, information technology, medical treatments and other modern applications (much of which is recycled) each year.
 Due to its high electrical conductivity, gold is a vital component of many electrical devices including computers.
-It is used in the manufacture of 50 million computers per year as well as millions of television sets, DVDs, VCRs, video cameras and mobile phones.
+It is used in 50 million computers per year as well as millions of television sets, DVDs, VCRs, video cameras and mobile phones.
+Thanks to gold, I get to watch my two favorite programs on TV - “Last Man Standing” and “Duck Commander”.
 Gold has been used in medicine since 1927 in treatment of rheumatoid arthritis and dentistry.
 Being non-toxic and biologically benign, gold is perfect for many medical applications – for example, surgeons use gold instruments to clear blocked coronary arteries.
 Gold pellets are also used to obstruct the spread of prostate cancer.
 Gold is used in lasers allowing surgeons to seal wounds quickly and treat once-inoperable heart conditions.
 Gold leafs are used in gilding and lettering.
 Purple of Cassius, a precipitate of finely divided gold and stannic hydroxide formed by the interaction of auric chloride and stannous chloride, is used to color ruby glass.
 And you thought it was only used in coins.

 Gold in nature is not pure and will form alloys with metals such as silver, copper, palladium, platinum, rhodium, mercury, bismuth and tellurium.
 In the historical past, it was discovered gold could be purified by fire in a charcoal smelting furnace with common salt.
 Other methods for extracting gold and silver from complex ores include cupellation with lead and amalgamation with mercury.
 The Holy Bible makes reference to gold refining in Proverbs 17:3 “The fining pot is for silver and the furnace for gold”.
 A fining pot was a crucible used to recover silver.

-So, next time, remember is it a carrot, carat, or karat?
+So, next time, think about whether you have a carrot, carat or karat?